MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 - Run unattended desktop flows at scale.
 - Auto-scale the number of bots in your hosted machine group based on current workloads.
 - Load balance bots across all hosted machine groups in an environment.
-- Work or school account integration (preview): Enables access to resources that are part of the business plan linked to your organization, such as Office, Sharepoint, and Azure.
+- Work or school account integration (preview): Enables access to resources that are part of the business plan linked to your organization, such as Office, SharePoint, and Azure.
 - Vanilla or Custom VM images: Use a vanilla VM image provided by Microsoft or personalize your hosted machine group by providing your own Windows image directly from your Azure Compute Gallery.

 ## Licensing requirements